 Try to avoid taking pictures around uniformed guards or military installations.

 Avoid and be firm with hustlers, known locally as jiniteros (jockeys), who will try to lure unassuming tourists into Havana’s seedy underbelly.
+If you are approached, politely say no and continue walking away.
+A friendly smile will help let them know you aren't being rude, and will hopefully avoid further confrontation.

 Should you fall ill, you could do a lot worse than Havana.